Electric Personal Vehicles (Use on Highways) Bill [HL]

 Groups potentially affected include:

-• Users of self-balancing electric vehicles: They will gain the right to use their vehicles on pavements and roads with reduced regulatory burdens.
+- Users of self-balancing electric personal vehicles: They will gain the legal right to use these vehicles on pavements and roads, potentially increasing convenience and mobility.

-• Law enforcement agencies: They will need to adapt their enforcement procedures to account for the new legislation.
+- Law enforcement: They will need to adapt their practices to accommodate the new regulations.

 Powered by nyModel